 Quality: Seed must be available in quality that meets farmers’ expectations, labeled specifications or regulated standards.
 Further, to promote accountability, seed systems should have redress mechanisms available for farmers if the seed does not meet the stated performance.

-The African Seed Access Indicators (TASAI) is a tool that is designed to monitor and evaluate the structure, conduct, and performance of seed systems serving smallholder farmers in Africa.
+The African Seed Access Index (TASAI) is a tool that is designed to monitor and evaluate the structure, conduct, and performance of seed systems serving smallholder farmers in Africa.
 The intended outcome of TASAI is improved access to locally adapted, affordable, and high-quality seed of appropriate varieties by smallholder farmers in Sub-Saharan Africa.
 TASAI will be used by practitioners in the public sector, private sector, and development aid agencies to both inform and compel change.

 Public Sector: The primary audience for TASAI is public policy makers, regulators, and law enforcement agencies involved in the seed system value chain.
 Implementing institutions such as ministries of agriculture, seed inspection services, and agricultural research institutions can also use TASAI to benchmark their performance.